Eating More For Binge Eating Disorder

-Most of my binges did peak at around 2700-2800 calories during this time, which to be fair, for many people is just a normal day’s eating.
-But when I am aiming for 1800 or 1900 calories, that is 50% more, and something I felt like I had no control over when it started.
+Most of my binges did peak at around 2700-2800 calories during this time.
+For many people is just a normal day’s eating.
+But when I am aiming for 1800 or 1900 calories, that is 50% more.
+And something I felt like I had no control over when it started.

-I don’t think I gained fat during this because I was still exercising and most days I was still hitting my target calories.
+I don’t think I gained fat during this.
+I was still exercising and most days I was still hitting my target calories.
 It’s hard to tell because my body was still swollen during recovery.

 But, based on how my clothes felt, I don’t think it happened.

-However I definitely lose some weight.
+However, I definitely lost some weight.
 I lost a fair amount of muscle tissue and a lot of strength.